thingweb/thingweb-directory/README.md

 Method: POST
 URI Template: /td
 Request Parameters:
-  lt := Lifetime (optional).
+  ep := Endpoint name (optional).
+Name of the endpoint that registered the TD.
+It is used as the base URI for registration. lt := Lifetime (optional).
 Lifetime of the registration in seconds.
 If not specified, a default value of 86400 (24 hours) is assumed.
 Content-Type: application/ld+json
 Payload: content of a TD.jsonld file